-A self managed superannuation fund (SMSF) is a superannuation fund that is managed by you.
-An SMSF allows you to take control over the investment strategy of the fund.
-It also provides greater flexibility in terms of investing the funds' assets, retirement income options and estate planning; but it is important to understand the responsibilities that come with being an SMSF trustee.
+A Self-Managed Superannuation Fund (SMSF) is a super fund managed by you and allows you to take control over the investment strategy of your fund.
+It also provides greater flexibility in terms of investing the fund’s assets, retirement income options and estate planning.

-Some important considerations for an SMSF trustee are:
+Some important considerations for a Self-Managed Super Fund trustee are:

 - Do you have enough time to manage an SMSF?

 - Will someone help you set up and run your SMSF?

 - How will you keep up to date with changes to laws and legislation?

 - Are you aware of the sole purpose test?